 - Find a local Pediatrician in your town

-What is the correlation between sexually transmitted diseases and cancer of the cervix?
+What is the correlation between sexually transmitted diseases and cervical cancer?

-There is a strong connection between sexually transmitted diseases and cancer of the cervix.
+There is a strong connection between sexually transmitted diseases and cervical cancer.
 Human papillomavirus types 16 and 18 (as well as other less common HPV types) are causes of precancerous changes in the cervix and cervical cancer.

 The strongest predisposing factors in cervical cancer are a history of intercourse at an early age and multiple sexual partners.
 An HPV vaccine is now available and recommended for all girls and boys, and when given before the first sexual encounter, it has been shown to be protective against the most common HPV types associated with malignancy.
 The vaccine presumably prevents cervical cancer associated with these specific infections but is unable to prevent cancers arising from infections with less common HPV types not contained in the vaccine.
 Therefore, routine screening for precancerous changes in the cervix is still recommended.